Hi there, Bruno Gabrielli here again to talk about how to get alert notification using a Teams channel.

 As always when re-using something from others, we gotta make sure it works in our environment.
 What’s better than a deep test session?
 Play with the alert rules you configured to generate some alert and see if it gets notified.
 If everything went smoothly, we should get notifications similar to the one below in our Teams:

 Hope that will make the Alert Management process as well as the Notification process easier and usable enough.
-If you want to test the version I created, you can download the sample code attached to this post changing the necessary configuration to reflect your environment.

 Thanks for reading through the entire loooooong post